jimhigson/oboe.js/writing/main/5_Implementation.md

 parameters might be slower than performing the matching.
-Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object id from inside the language so any hash of a node parsed out of JSON would have to walk the entire subtree rooted from that node.
+Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object id from inside the language so any hash function for a node parsed out of JSON would have to walk the entire subtree rooted from that node.
 Current Javascript implementations also make it difficult to manage caches in general from inside the language because there is no way to occupy only spare memory.
 Weak references are proposed in ECMAScript 6 but currently only experimentally supported[^5].
-If the hashing problem were solved, for adding functional caching in future the WeakHashMap would be ideal.
+If the hashing problem were solved the WeakHashMap would be ideal for adding functional caching in future.

-Functions describing the tokenisation of the JSONPath language are split out to their own source file and tested independently of the compilation.
+Functions describing the tokenisation of the JSONPath language are given their own source file and tested independently of the compilation.
 Regular expressions are used because they are the simplest form able to express the clause patterns.
 Each regular expressions starts with `^` so that they only match at the head of the string, the